loganandersen/block-pushing-game/README.md

     cd block-pushing-game
     godot project.godot

-You can also open up godot and then import it in the GUI.
+You can also open up godot and then import it with the GUI.

 See doc/backlog.md for the projects backlog.